Table of Contents

 An example of a well-executed omnichannel strategy is the Starbucks rewards app.

-To begin, you will get a free rewards card that you can use every time when buying a coffee or snack.
+To begin with, you will get a free rewards card that you can use every time you buy a coffee or snack.

 However, unlike typical consumer loyalty services, Starbucks allows you to check and reload your card by phone, website, in-store, or via their application.